 Sandra Edwardson attended the University of Minnesota School of Public Health to pursue a Ph.D. in hospital and healthcare administration.
 After completing her Ph.D., Edwardson became an instructor in the Independent Study Program in Hospital and Healthcare Administration, after which she was appointed to an assistant professorship in 1979 in the Nursing Administration Program within the School of Nursing, which she took over one year later.
 She became an assistant dean in the School of Nursing under Ellen Fahy from 1981 to 1983.
 In 1992 she was named dean of the School of Nursing and resigned from the position in 2004.
 She continues to serve on the nursing faculty.

-Marie Manthey was born and raised in Chicago Illinois.
-She served as associate director of nursing at the University of Minnesota Hospital (1964-1971), as assistant administrator and director of nursing at United Hospitals of St. Paul (during the 1970s), and the vice president of patient services at Yale New Haven Hospital.
+Marie Manthey served as associate director of nursing at the University of Minnesota Hospital from 1964 to 1971.
 During her tenure at the University of Minnesota Hospital, Manthey led the development of primary nursing and is recognized, nationally and internationally, as the founder of primary nursing.
-In 1979, Manthey founded Creative Health Care Management, a consulting firm specializing in the organization and delivery of health care services.

-Florence Marks was born in Louisville, Kentucky, in 1928.
-She received her BS from the University of Cincinnati in 1949, her BS in Nursing from the University of Minnesota in 1953, and her MA in Nursing Administration also from the University of Minnesota in 1956.
-From 1953-54, she worked as a general staff nurse and assistant head nurse at the University of Minnesota Hospital.
-From 1956-1961, she worked as a nursing supervisor at the Variety Club Heart Hospital at the University of Minnesota.
-In 1962, she was the special assistant to the director of Nursing Services at the University Hospital.
+Florence Marks earned her B.S. in nursing in 1953 and her M.A. in nursing administration in 1956, both from the University of Minnesota.
+From 1953 to 1954, she worked as a general staff nurse and assistant head nurse at University Hospital.
+From 1956 to 1961, she worked as a nursing supervisor at the Variety Club Heart Hospital at the University of Minnesota.
+In 1962, she became special assistant to the director of Nursing Services at the University Hospital.

-Theresa Sullivan received her BS in Nursing Education from the University of Minnesota in 1947.
-She worked in the University Hospital as a nurse until her marriage to Dr. Albert Sullivan, who was a faculty member in the Department of Surgery at the University of Minnesota from the early 1950s and served as associate dean of student affairs at the Medical School from the 1960s.
+Theresa Sullivan received her B.S. in nursing education from the University of Minnesota in 1947.
+She worked in the University Hospital as a nurse until her marriage to Dr. Albert Sullivan, who was a faculty member in the Department of Surgery at the University of Minnesota from the early 1950s and also served as associate dean of student affairs at the Medical School in the 1960s.

-Eugenia (Gene) Taylor earned her BS in Nursing Education and Public Health Nursing from the University of Minnesota in 1949.
-From 1949-1986, she was a faculty member in the School of Nursing.
+Eugenia (Gene) Taylor earned her B.S. in Nursing Education and Public Health Nursing from the University of Minnesota in 1949.
+From 1949 to 1986, she was a faculty member in the School of Nursing.
 Taylor directed the School's Practical Nursing Program from 1947 until the program's termination in 1967.

 Vernon Weckwerth completed his undergraduate and graduate work at the University of Minnesota.
-He earned his B.S. in 1954 in Mathematics and Education while in the Air Force ROTC.
-He earned his M.S. in 1956 in Biostatistics and Mathematics, and his Ph.D. in 1963 in Biostatistics and Public Health.
-While working on his Ph.D., from 1958 to 1959, Weckwerth taught Biostatistics in the School of Public Health and also worked in Chicago as the head of the Department of Research and Statistics of the AHA and as Assistant Director of Hospital Research and the Educational Trust.
 Weckwerth returned to the University of Minnesota as a summer program administrator and lecturer.
-Because of his experiences in Chicago, he became a professor of hospital administration in the School of Public Health in 1964.
+He became a professor of hospital administration in the School of Public Health in 1964.
 During his tenure, he began the Independent Study Program, tailored as an executive training program particularly for rural administrators.
 In that same year, Weckwerth became a coordinator for the Office of Continuing Hospital and Health Care Education.
 In 1969, he also became a professor in the Department of Family Practice, which he launched.
 He formally retired in 2009, but continues to do work with the University.

-Ruth Weise received her Bachelors in Nursing Education in 1946 and her MA in Nursing Education in 1954 from the University of Minnesota.
-She was a faculty member in the School of Nursing from 1946 until 1963, and then from 1973 until her retirement in 1986.
+Ruth Weise received her bachelor's in nursing education in 1946 and her M.A. in nursing education in 1954, both from the University of Minnesota.
+She was a faculty member in the School of Nursing from 1946 until 1963 and then from 1973 until her retirement in 1986.